Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ## Next steps
 The following section provides sample projects illustrating how to use the starter in different cases.
 ### More sample code
-- [Azure Active Directory for Web App][azure-spring-boot-sample-active-directory-webapp]
+- [Azure Active Directory for Web apps][azure-spring-boot-sample-active-directory-webapp]
-- [Azure Active Directory for Web API][azure-spring-boot-sample-active-directory-resource-server]
+- [Azure Active Directory for Web APIs][azure-spring-boot-sample-active-directory-resource-server]
 - [Azure Active Directory for On-Behalf-Of flow][azure-spring-boot-sample-active-directory-resource-server-obo]
 - [Azure Active Directory for Resource Server with Filter(Deprecated)][azure-spring-boot-sample-active-directory-resource-server-with-filter]